CelticGibson/MU620A/Project.md

 <li><b>Cutoff Frequency:</b></li>Sets the cutoff frequency for the filter applied to the delayed signal.
 </ul>

-The processBlock method is the core of the plugin's audio processing.
+The process Block method is the core engine of the plugin's audio processing.
 It handles the real-time input stream into the audio buffer, applying the delay effects with modulation and filtering and then sending the results to the output stream.

+If the plugin is used in a DAW, due to the <b>AudioProcessorValueTreeState</b>, which connects the parameters with each control surface, all parameters can be controlled in the DAW using automation envelopes.